Reversal Trading Pattern Setups

 - Forms after an extended move downward

-- This formation indicates that there will be a reversal in commodities market
+- This formation indicates that there will be a reversal in market

-- We buy when commodities price breaks above the neck line point: see below for explanation.
+- We buy when price breaks above the neck line point: see below for explanation.

-The double bottom pattern look like a W Shape, the best reversal commodity signal is where the second bottom is higher than the first one as shown below, this means that the reversal can be confirmed by drawing an upwards commodity trend line as shown below.
+The double bottom pattern look like a W Shape, the best reversal commodity signal is where the second bottom is higher than the first one as shown below, this means that the reversal can be confirmed by drawing an up-wards trendline as shown below.
 If a trader opens a buy commodity signal the stop loss will be placed just below this upward commodity trend line.

 W Shaped